justinzelinsky/gpio-components/README.md

 ## Special Thanks

-Many thanks to [Brian Cooke](https://github.com/fivdi) for his excellent library [onoff](https://github.com/fivdi/onoff) which without would have made this library not possible -- or at least much more difficult. :)
+Many thanks to [Brian Cooke](https://github.com/fivdi) for his excellent library [onoff](https://github.com/fivdi/onoff) which without would have made this library not possible -- or at least much more difficult.
+Also thanks for my friend Gene Crocetti for his help with the hardware-side of this project.
+Without him as well, this would not have been possible.